tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 To be honest, I didn't want the sunset to end and wanted it to just continue the whole day.
 And all of us just sitting there till we got the view till our heart's content.

-We headed back to the hostel to get a quick shower after which we got some dinner at local restaurant which was serving konkani cuisine.
+We headed back to the hostel to get a quick shower after which we got some dinner at a local restaurant which was serving [konkani cuisine](https://en.wikipedia.org/wiki/Malvani_cuisine).

 Just after the dinner, we got to know about the festival which was happening at the Kotitheertha temple tank in the centre of the town and this whole section of the town was lit up with diyas and lights.
-Everyone was out on the streets trying to get a glimpse of the festvial which was happening.
+Everyone was out on the streets trying to get a glimpse of the festvial.

 <center><img src="/content/images/2019/03/Kotitheertha.jpg"></center>

-The day ended with all of us crashing in our bunk beds, for me it was also the last night in Gokarna as I packed up my bags and sorted out the clean clothes which I had.
+The day ended with all of us crashing in our bunk beds, for me it was also the last night in Gokarna as I packed up my bags.

 <center><img src="/content/images/2019/03/gokarna-last-day.jpg"></center>